Skincare 101: Acne and Probiotics

 Which Ingredients are Best for Acne and Good Skin Health?

 Diet, lifestyle, stress and medication are a few common factors that can have a big impact on your skin.
-For example, high histamine foods such as fish, tomatoes, nuts and strawberries may trigger inflammation for people with a histamine intolerance.
+For example, high histamine foods such as tomatoes, nuts and strawberries may trigger inflammation for people with a histamine intolerance.
 Another example is stress, which when elevated can lead to higher cortisol production and trigger a flare up.

 AMPERNA® What Ingredients to Look For